-The educational program for students in Senior Secondary promotes adult standards of behaviour based on cooperation, independence and self-discipline.
+The educational program for students in Secondary 11/12 promotes adult standards of behaviour based on cooperation, independence and self-discipline.

-Students in Senior Secondary are placed into the Victorian Certificate of Applied Learning – Foundation level (VCAL) or Applied Learning Program (ALP).
-These courses of study are undertaken over a two year period.
-Both programs are competency based and students are required to demonstrate skill acquisition and understanding through functional application both at school and in the community.
+Students in Secondary 11/12 are studying the Victorian Certificate of Applied Learning – Foundation level.
+This course is undertaken over a two year period.
+This program is competency based and students are required to demonstrate skill acquisition and understanding through functional application both at school and in the community.
 Decisions on the structure of a students’ program are based on individual needs, academic assessments and the considered view of teaching and Allied Health staff based on their knowledge of students and prospective programs.

 Victorian Certificate of Applied Learning – Foundation level (VCAL)